rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

 1. Sign up for an [IBM ID] if you don't have one already.
 This is required for the next step.

-2. Go to the [IBM Developer Portal] and create an account.
+2. Go to the [IBM Developer Portal]
+3. Create an create if you have not done do already.
+   * Click **Create an account**
-   * Use your IBM ID for this account
+   * Fill out the information.
+Be sure to use your IBM ID for this account.
    * Once the request is submitted, You will receive an account activation email.
-You need to click on the link in it to activate your account before you can login.
+You need to click on the link in this email to activate your account before you can login.

-3. Login to your account.
+4. Login to your account.

-4. First, you must create a new application (your work space for this project).
+5. First, you must create a new application (your work space for this project).
    * Click **Apps** from the menu.
-Click on **Create new app**.
-Fill in all the required fields.
+   * Click **Create new app**.
+   * Fill in all required fields.
+   * Click **Submit**.

-   * Once submitted, it will generate a **Client ID** and a **Client Secret**.
-Make a note of your client secret.
-It may be needed for your application to access the API.
+   Now that you have registered your app, you can browse the available APIs and subscribe.
+Make a note of your client ID and client secret.
+These may be needed for your application to access the API.

-5. Now that the app is created, you can browse the available APIs and subscribe.
-Click **API Products** from the top menu.
+6. Click **API Products** from the top menu.
 A list of available products is displayed.
 You will be working with **Breadbox**.

-6. Click **Breadbox** product to see the details.
+7. Click **Breadbox** product to see the details.
 From the left navigation panel, you will see a list of published APIs.
 In this case, there is one API called **breadbox team dinosaur**.

-7. Click **Subscribe** for the Default Plan to subscribe to this Breadbox product.
+8. Click **Subscribe** for the Default Plan to subscribe to this Breadbox product.
    * Select the app that you have just created.
    * Click **Subscribe**

-8. Click on **breadbox team dinosaur** to see details about this API.
+9. Click **breadbox team dinosaur** to see details about this API.
 This page has 3 sections:
    * The left panel is the navigation panel that lists all the available operations and their definitions.
    * The middle panel displays detail information for the item you have selected.
    * The right panel contains sample code in various programming languages.
 You can test each API operation using your favorite language.

 9. This API has one operation **GET /customerHistory"**.
 Let's look at it closely.
    * Click **GET /customerHistory"**.
-   * This operation retrieves purchase history for a customer.
+   This operation retrieves purchase history for a customer.
 The required parameters and their formats are described: **customer_number** and **request_date**.

 10. Next, go to the right panel and test this API.
      * Click a programming language to work with.
      Code example in the selected programming language is displayed.
-You can copy it and use this in your own application.
+You can copy it and use it in your own application.
 An example output of a successful response is also included.
      * Scroll down to **Try this operation** section.
 Fill in the following:

         **Client ID**: ID of the application.
 Should be defaulted to the one you just created.